rohanjadvani/FoodRescue/README.md

 This is an Android application developed at a hackathon for the non-profit Rescuing Leftover Cuisine.
 Since there was a 16 hour time limit for coding, there are many features missing.
-The goal of the application was to create a software that facilitated deliver of leftover from participating restaurants to nearby food kitchens.
+The goal of the application was to create a software that facilitated delivery of leftover from participating restaurants to nearby food kitchens.
 Volunteer drivers would be notified, and an optimized route would be automatically generated.